Whether you are a Texas resident or merely visiting the Lone Star State, it’s safe to say you’ll spend some time in your car.

 For victims, the goal is to get full compensation for their injuries.
 Those drivers who are at fault can be held 100% liable for all physical injuries and property damages caused by their accidents.
 These costs can be tens of thousands of dollars (or even more).

 If the driver with no insurance or lapsed insurance cannot pay the judgment in full, he or she may be on the hook for years to come.
-Most auto accident attorneys in Houston will not take a case if no insurance coverage is available.
+Most auto accident attorneys in Houston will not take a case without insurance coverage.

 Additional Penalties For Lapsed Insurance